 This is also a question that we frequently receive- especially from fathers.
 If you are on the hook for paying thousands of dollars a month in child support, can you deduct those payments from your taxes?
 The IRS answers that question in the negative.
-Even if you are consistently paying tens of thousands of dollars per year in child support to your ex-spouse, you cannot go back and deduct that amount from your taxes.
+Even if you consistently pay tens of thousands of dollars per year in child support to your ex-spouse, you cannot deduct that amount from your taxes.

 What about the cost of divorce?
 Can you deduct those when doing your taxes?